Returning ospreys to Kielder

 2021 saw a record number of ospreys fledging from Kielder.
 There were a confirmed 16 healthy youngsters produced from seven nests.
 Detailed cameras on the majority of the nests gave us the most comprehensive insight into this small colony of ospreys anywhere in the UK.
 For the first time in at least 200 years, chicks were also born to fathers who themselves were born in Kielder.

 2022 was also full of milestones, with the 100th osprey chick successfully fledging.
 The chick was named Fourlaws after a nearby forest in Ridsdale, east of Kielder.
-The running total is now 106 osprey chicks since the project began.
+2023 was a wet summer and the weather delayed osprey fledging up to two weeks later than normal.
+Despite this, a total of 11 young ospreys successfully fledged.

 Volunteer Joanna Dailey reflects on following birds at Kielder for over a decade: